-Magento and WordPress are both popular and at first glance, both the platforms might sound similar but that’s not the case.
-Yes, it is true that WordPress and Magento have similarities and both the platforms are designed to encourage good SEO.
+These are both popular and at first glance, both the platforms might sound similar but that’s not the case.
+Yes, both indeed have similarities, and both platforms are designed to encourage good SEO.
 But both platforms are designed to cater to specific kinds of websites.

-In order to understand what is Magento and WordPress in brief, let’s have an overview of both of the CMS.
+To understand these platforms, in brief, let’s have an overview of both the CMS.

 What is Magento?